rusye/znayti-client/README.md

-# Firmy Client Side
+# Znayti Client Side

-Firmy will help Russian speaking users locate Russian speaking businesses so that they will be able to communicate in a language that they understand easier
+Znayti will help Russian speaking users locate Russian speaking businesses so that they will be able to communicate in a language that they understand easier

 ## Motivation